We Stand Up. We Fight Back!

 Several of you have already received mail at your home from the Illinois Policy Institute.
 Please take a few moments to read through the important information below.

-The IPI and their partners have been engaged in an all-out assault on public education, public employees, and public employee unions.
+The IPI and their partners have been engaged in an all-out assault on public education, public employees, and public employee unions for quite some time.
 The IPI is part of the State Policy Network, and includes their political advocacy arm (The Illinois Opportunity Project), legal arm (The Liberty Justice Center), their “news”/content provider arm (The Illinois News Network – INN), and a series of “non-profits”.
-The IPI and their partners been funded by wealthy donors like Bruce Rauner, Betsy DeVos, and others who see the potential for major profit in education and the prospect of political power that comes by disarming public employee unions.
+The IPI and their partners are funded by wealthy donors like former Illinois Governor Bruce Rauner, Betsy DeVos, and others who see the potential for major profit in education and the prospect of political power that comes from disarming public employee unions.

 You can learn more about the IPI and their “news” in this brief video produced by IEA:

 Just as in the past couple years, several members have reported receiving mail from the IPI in the past couple weeks.
 Members have reported receiving mail which included form letters and envelopes to be completed in order to drop their membership.
 Some members also received large full-color booklets full of propaganda, half-truths, and outright lies, directing them to a website to leave their union.
 Completing the form at that website generated a letter, which was then sent by the IPI on behalf of the member to attempt to drop their membership.
 These attacks are part of a well-funded, all-out effort to encourage members to drop their union membership.

 (You can see responses to those IPI lies here: at proudieamember.org.)

 Their efforts began in 2018 with direct mail.
 And, the mail you likely just received is part of their continued attack.
 They’re spending a lot of time and money to make it easy for you to drop your union membership.
 You might want to ask yourself why (hint: it’s not because they think you dropping your membership will benefit you!).